-Only in exceptional circumstances may international students be enrolled in less than a standard full time study load.
-This must be approved in advance by the Head of School or outlined as per the enrolment.
+Only in exceptional circumstances may an international student be enrolled in less than a standard full time study load.
+This must be approved in advance by the Head of School or outlined in the Confirmation of Enrolment.
+Where a student is permitted to enrol in less than a standard full time study load, the student will be enrolled in all three trimesters in one academic year.
+Students who fail to do so may risk not completing their course within the course duration period.